tebexio/Tebex-Hytale/README.md

 Confirm your store's details are displayed.

 You're all set!
 Your Hytale server is now fully integrated with Tebex.
 When players purchase a package, it will run your configured command to fulfill their purchase.
 [Start a Tebex store today](https://www.tebex.io/game-servers).

+# Store Browser UI

+The plugin implements a store browser UI now opens with `/buy`, showing the categories and packages available for sale.

+Users can check out a basket by scanning a QR code generated on the fly, or visit a link generated in chat to complete payment and receive their items.

+**Restart required after first startup:** An asset pack is built at startup containing the package thumbnails downloaded from your Tebex store.
+This will be saved to `mods/Tebex_Tebex-Hytale-Thumbnails`.
+You must restart the server for the new asset pack to be recognized, but this must only be done once.

+After the first startup, you can rebuild the store's assets at anytime with `/tebex rebuild`.
+Assets must be rebuilt any time you make changes to your store's thumbnails.

+If you do not want to use the Store Browser, set `StoreBrowserEnabled` to false in the configuration, and a link to your webstore will be shown instead when `/buy` is used.

 # Commands and Permissions